What we do

-We work closely with divisions across government to implement the city’s Energy Management Plan which was established in 2004 to reduce consumption of utility and fuel resources, promote conservation, and realize cost savings.
+The Energy Initiatives Section works closely with divisions across government to implement the city’s Energy Management Plan.
+The plan was established in 2004 to reduce consumption of fuel and utilities, promote conservation, and realize cost savings.

 LFUCG operations span 168 facilities, 2 water treatment plants, 77 pump stations and 449 traffic lights.
 In addition, the city leases approximately 33,000 streetlights and 6,900 fire hydrants.
 All at an annual cost of more than $19,000,000 in gas-water-electric utilities.